ResearchComputing/Documentation/docs/compute/filesystems.md

 6. If you reuse data within code, try to read it in once and keep it stored as a variable in memory, rather than repeatedly opening the same file each time you need the data (i.e., move file reads outside of “do loops”)

 7. Complex codes such as conda environments may not run optimally out of `/pl/active`, although simple codes should be fine.
-If you have code on PetaLibrary and suspect the performace is being impacted, make a copy on `/projects/$USER` and use that copy.
+If you have code on PetaLibrary and suspect the performance is being impacted, make a copy on `/projects/$USER` and use that copy.

 ## Monitoring Disk Usage